coscristian/NumberAssignmentAPI/README.md

 - **Presentation**: Contains the API controllers.
 - **Domain**: Contains the business logic implemented by the API.
 - **Data**: Contains objects (Entities) for data manipulation in memory and data access.
-- **Data**: Contains data access logic, such as repositories or database context classes.

 ## Endpoint